beaker-project/beaker/documentation/whats-new/next/group_length_validation.rst

     ALTER TABLE tg_group MODIFY group_name VARCHAR(16);

-Validation has also been added to the the XML-RPC interface so that it reports an appropriate error message when the specified name exceeds the limit.
+Validation has also been added to the the XML-RPC interfaces so that it reports an appropriate error message when the specified group name or display name exceeds the limit.

-(Contributed by Amit Saha in :issue:`990349`)
+(Contributed by Amit Saha in :issue:`990349` and :issue:`990821`)